 I can sometimes be a slow learner —but this is ridiculous!
-We’ve been married for 44+ years —and with all of our life experiences, you’d think I’d have understood what married love was all about a lot quicker than I have.
-But I have to confess; I’m still on a real learning curve on this one.
+We’ve been married for 51+ years.
+And with all of our life experiences, you’d think I’d have understood what married love was all about a lot quicker than I have.
+But I have to confess.
+I’m still on a real learning curve on this one.
 Yes, I’ve learned a lot, but I still have a long way to go.

 It isn’t until more recent years that I’ve started to come to understand the bigger picture of what married love is all about.
 So really, you could re-name this message, “A Few Things I’ve Learned Since I Knew It All.”

 I’m not saying, that I even now know very much on the subject of true marital love (the Lord, Steve, and I know the truth of that all too well).
-But I do know that Steve and I finally have committed our lives to continually be “students” of each other and students of what we need to learn so we’ll live a life of marital love that exhibits the love of Christ, bringing honor to God.
+But I do know that Steve and I finally have committed our lives to continually be “students” of each other.
+We’re also students of what we need to learn so we’ll live a life of marital love that exhibits the love of Christ, bringing honor to God.

-With that in mind I’d like to pass along some of what I now do know (as I reflect back on our lives together).
+With that in mind I’d like to pass along some of what I now do know and have learned.
 Even though I’m still learning about marital love, I hope that what I’ve learned so far might be helpful to you.
 If it can prevent one tear, or short-cut any of the growing pains couples experience as they grow closer to each other, prayers will be answered.
-I give God all the credit for that.
+I give God all the credit for that!

 I’ve come to realize that when I married my husband Steve, I didn’t have a clue as to what I was getting myself into.
 I now see that in order to truly have a loving marital relationship, there’s a lot of buried “crud” in our emotions that will rise to the surface.
 All of this has the potential to destroy our love if it’s not dealt with properly.